Lokis-Lab/Powershell/CODE_OF_CONDUCT.md

 All participants are expected to:

 - **Be respectful** — Disagree constructively.
 Assume good faith unless there is clear evidence otherwise.
-- **Be inclusive** — Use welcoming language.
-Make space for others to speak and contribute.
 - **Be professional** — Stay on topic in issues and PRs.
 Critique ideas and work, not people.
 - **Be careful with power** — Maintainers and frequent contributors set the tone.
 Use that influence to uphold these standards, not to dismiss or intimidate others.
 - **Respect privacy** — Do not share private information about others without consent.